metanorma/firelight/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 TBD.
 Feel free to reference ``metanorma-xml-store`` for store adapter,
-``metanorma-site-content`` for content adapter, but API may change shortly.
+``metanorma-site-content`` for content adapter, but API may change shortly
+(particularly for content adapters).

 Architecture
 ------------